negarloloshahvar/Case-Study-Analyzing-Job-Market-Data-in-Power-BI/README.md

 ## Step 1: Exploratory Analysis
 We'll start this Power BI case study by importing and cleaning the job posting dataset using Power Query.
 Once we’ve done this, it’s time to do some initial data exploration.

 First, I imported and loaded the dataset into Power BI.
-Then, using Power Query tool, I 93% of values for Max and Min pay column were null values.
+Then, using Power Query tool, 93% of values for Max and Min pay column were null values.
 This indicates that more than 90% of companies do not mention Maximum and Minimum of salary in their job postings.
 After than by sorting the Number of applicant column in a decending order, I understood that the most popular industries were Marketting and Adevrtisement, Computer Software, and Broadcast Media, respectively.

 ### More Experienced, Higher Level